grafana/pyroscope/docs/sources/configure-client/language-sdks/rust.md

 # Rust

-## How to add Rust profiling to your application
+## Add Rust profiling to your application

 Add the `pyroscope` and `pyroscope_pprofrs` crates to your Cargo.toml: